66 Statistics

 This book will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it, visualise it and model it.
 In this book, you will find a practicum of skills for data science.
 Just as a chemist learns how to clean test tubes and stock a lab, you’ll learn how to clean data and draw plots—and many other things besides.
 These are the skills that allow data science to happen, and here you will find the best practices for doing each of these things with R. You’ll learn how to use the grammar of graphics, literate programming, and reproducible research to save time.
 You’ll also learn how to manage cognitive resources to facilitate discoveries when wrangling, visualising, and exploring data.

-Statistical Methods in Quality Control [PDF] (CC BY-SA) by Hamid Bazargan
+Statistical Methods in Quality Control [PDF] by Hamid Bazargan (CC BY-SA).

 This book is the outcome of more than 30 years teaching a course titled “Statistical Quality Control” to B.S. students.
 The book is divided into fourteen chapters that cover the topics on statistical quality control needed for a one-semester course.
 Due to the importance of control charts and Acceptance Sampling Standards, most chapters of the book deal with the control charts and Standard Sampling Tables.

-Statistical Thinking for the 21st Century (CC BY-NC) by Russell Poldrack
+Statistical Thinking for the 21st Century by Russell Poldrack (CC BY-NC).

 A stats books designed for psychology students that teaches the approaches that are increasingly used in real statistical practice in the 21st century.

-Statistics Through an Equity Lens by Yvonne Anthony (CC BY-NC-SA)
+Statistics Through an Equity Lens by Yvonne Anthony (CC BY-NC-SA).

 This book presents statistics through the metaphor of a lens–as the glasses one wears can have a profound effect on what one sees.
 The book encourages further inspection of the ways in which data is collected, interpreted, and analyzed on a variety of social justice issues, such as health disparities, hunger and food insecurity, homelessness, behavioral health (mental health and substance use), and incarceration of males of color.
 It also attempts to reveal how the misuse of data can reinforce inequities, for example, by stigmatizing people and labeling neighborhoods as high poverty, violent, and having poor educational opportunities.
 Whether an intended or unintended consequence, irresponsible data use can contribute to racist impressions of people and communities.